kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 a broad sense previously ([see this doc](https://docs.google.com/document/d/1F__vEKeI41P7PPUCMM9PVPYY34pyrvQI5rbTJVnS5c4/edit?usp=sharing)), and was scoped down in response to actual observed use cases in the latest community discussion on which this KEP is based ([doc](https://docs.google.com/document/d/1S0u6xzP2gcJKPipA6tBNDNuid76nVKeGhTk7PrCIuQY/edit?usp=sharing)).
-The motivation of this KEP is to provide a flexible but useful baseline for clusterID that can work with the known use cases (see the User Stories section).
+The motivation of this KEP is to provide a flexible but useful baseline for cluster id that can work with the known use cases (see the User Stories section).

-Existing implementations of the MCS API may have addressed the need for a cluster ID in their own ways, inconsistent with this current standard.
-It is the perspective of SIG-Multicluster that future additions to the MCS API will depend when necessary on the proposal laid out here, and existing implementations are encouraged to migrate any existing cluster ID assignment and storage mechanism to fit within the specifications of this KEP.
+Existing implementations of the MCS API may have addressed the need for a cluster id in their own ways, inconsistent with this current standard.
+It is the perspective of SIG-Multicluster that future additions to the MCS API will depend when necessary on the proposal laid out here, and existing implementations are encouraged to migrate any existing cluster id assignment and storage mechanism to fit within the specifications of this KEP.

 ### Goals